cschen1205/js-redblacktree/README.md

 # js-redblacktree
-Package provides javascript implementation of red black tree
+Package provides javascript implementation of red black tree.
+The api of the red black tree is designed so that it matches with the api of the Java counterpart SortedMap api.